 You are required to submit a spreadsheet as part of your Research and Analysis Project regardless of the topic chosen.
 You must demonstrate the use of an appropriate range of formulae (see assessment criteria).

-This is a link to Microsoft excel training videos
+Using one type of formulae e.g. a sum function, in relation to a range of different data cells is not demonstrating a variety.
+This is a link to Microsoft excel training videos https://support.microsoft.com/en-gb/office/excel-video-training-9bc05390-e94c-46afa5b3-d7c22f6990bb

-https://support.microsoft.com/en-gb/office/excel-video-training-9bc05390-e94c-46af-a5b3-d7c22f6990bb

-If you have conducted primary research, you can use a spreadsheet to analyse your
+If you have conducted primary research, you can use a spreadsheet to analyse your data.